-If there is a time delay between leaving your current home and moving to your new one, you may have to pay for temporary storage for your stuff.
+If there’s a time delay between you leaving your current home and moving to your new one, you may have to pay for temporary storage for your stuff.

 A reputable company will offer safe and secure storage units – but it won’t come cheap, so be sure to factor the cost into your budget.